 10.38.9.4.2 Basic operation

-As shown in Figure 54, Multiple RSF transmissions may be applied to devices in a ranging area network (RAN), where the responders may transmit RSFs simultaneously as scheduled by an initiator. to have low enough cross correlations each other
+As shown in Figure 54, Multiple RSF transmissions may be applied to devices in a ranging area network (RAN), where the responders may transmit RSFs simultaneously as scheduled by an initiator.
+To maintain multiple RSF signals received at the initiator side to have low enough cross correlations each other, CFO pre-correction may be required in transmitting the RSF at the responder side.
+How to do CFO pre-correction is out of this standard.

 The procedure for multiple RSF transmissions in a slot is divided into three phases, the control phase, the ranging phase, and the measurement report phase.
 In the control phase, RSF transmissions are scheduled to have the RSF transmission timing of each responder.
 In the ranging phase, the initiator sends (SYNC + SFD) packet of UWB or poll Compact frame of NB to trigger RSF transmission.
 After that, multiple RSF transmissions occur from the responders to the initiator in the slot.
 The measurement report phase delivers ranging results from the responders to the initiator.
 Responders may send Ranging report Compact frames to the initiator to conduct this phase.